Caroline Kennedy: United States Ambassador to Australia (2022–2024)

 At her arrival press conference in July 2022, she called out a male journalist for speaking over a female reporter.

 While ambassador, Kennedy worked to secure support in Congress to pass legislation to allow for the transfer of nuclear-powered submarines to Australia (under AUKUS).

 In August 2023, Kennedy suggested the potential for "resolution" and a plea bargain deal, to resolve the extradition proceedings of journalist Julian Assange (an Australian citizen) from the United Kingdom to the United States.
-Also in 2023, she travelled to Solomon Islands with her son Jack, to witness a recreation of part of the famous 1.2 km swim made by her father when he was in the navy and his ship was rammed and sunk by a Japanese destroyer in 1943.

 In September 2024, Kennedy announced she would leave her ambassadorial position regardless of the result of the presidential election.

 Publications

 Kennedy and Ellen Alderman have co-written two books on civil liberties: